A survey of diversity quantification in natural language processing: The why, what, where and how: Data and methodology

 \section{Data and methodology}

+Section~\ref{sec:other-fields} shows that diversity is valued across multiple fields, yet the normative assumptions and measurement frameworks vary considerably.
+In NLP research, while diversity is frequently invoked, there has been no systematic attempt to understand why it matters, how to define it, and how to measure it.

-To explore how diversity is measured in NLP, we conducted a systematic analysis of a subset of papers from the ACL Anthology\footnote{\url{https://aclanthology.org/}} that include the terms “diverse” or “diversity” in their title.
-Specifically, the data for our study consists of papers from the ACL Anthology up to July 26, 2024, which, at that time, hosted 97,466 papers.
-We focused on papers from the last 5 years (from 2019 to July 26, 2024) that contain the terms ``diversity'' or ``diverse'' in their title.
-While we considered including papers where these terms appear in the abstract, doing so would have significantly increased the number of articles (see Figure~\ref{fig:diversity-papers}), making a thorough manual evaluation infeasible.
-This selection process resulted in 308 articles, which were manually analyzed.
-We filtered out 39 irrelevant papers.\footnote{Papers judged irrelevant are those which: (i) are not written in English, (ii) speak of non-linguistic diversity (e.g.\ biodiversity, neurodiversity), (iii) contain ``diversity'' in their title only because they cite the name of a workshop/shared task or are volumes, (iv) are slides not papers, (v) contain ''diversity'' only in the title and never in the body of the paper, (vi) describe projects, shared tasks or event/thesis proposals.} The remaining 269 papers, 197 of which quantify diversity, were annotated to analyze key aspects of how diversity is addressed within NLP research.
-Our analysis focused on answering four main questions: \emph{why} diversity is important (Section~\ref{section:why-diversity-is-measured}), \emph{what} aspects of diversity are being measured (Section~\ref{section:what-diversity-is-measured-on}), \emph{where} within the research pipeline diversity is quantified (Section~\ref{section:where-diversity-is-measured}), and \emph{how} this quantification is performed (Section~\ref{section:how-diversity-is-measured}).
+To address this gap, we analyzed papers from the ACL Anthology\footnote{\href{https://aclanthology.org/}{https://aclanthology.org/}} that include ``diverse'' or ``diversity'' in their title.
+As of July 26th, 2024, the ACL Anthology hosted 97,466 papers; we focused on those from the last 5 years (January 1st, 2019 to July 26th, 2024) with those terms in their title.
+Sec.~\ref{section:discussion} discusses the consequences of this choice.

+This selection resulted in 308 papers, which were manually analyzed.
+We filtered out 39 irrelevant papers.\footnote{Papers judged irrelevant: (i) not written in English, (ii) about non-linguistic diversity (e.g.\ biodiversity, neurodiversity), (iii) ``diversity'' in their title only because they cite the name of a workshop/shared task or are volumes, (iv) slides, (v) ``diversity'' only in the title and never in the body of the paper, (vi) describe projects, shared tasks or event/thesis proposals.} The remaining 269 papers were annotated for key aspects of how diversity is addressed within NLP research.
 Seven researchers participated in the annotation.
-To ensure annotation quality, a partial cross-check was conducted on 93 papers.
-A thorough analysis of the \emph{why}, \emph{what}, \emph{where} and \emph{how} dimensions made emerge a taxonomy which we discuss in the following sections.
+To ensure annotation quality, adjudication was conducted for challenging cases.